Mobile Search Menu

 The history of chocolate in Belgium is centuries old.

-“The first trace of chocolate in the country dates back to approximately 1635, when records show that a group of monks living in the Abbey of Baudeloo in Ghent bought some cocoa beans,” says Guy Gallet, secretary general of Choprabisco, the Royal Belgian Association of the Biscuit, Chocolate, Pralines and Confectionery Industries.
-These monks are credited with mixing the ground cocoa with sugar and creating a hot cocoa-like drink similar to the “xocolatl” or “chocolatl” first enjoyed by the ancient Aztec and Mayan civilizations, he says.
+“The first trace of chocolate in the country dates back to approximately 1635, when records show that a group of monks living in the Abbey of Baudeloo in Ghent bought some cocoa beans," says Guy Gallet, secretary general of Choprabisco, the Royal Belgian Association of the Biscuit, Chocolate, Pralines and Confectionery Industries.
+(They really need to work on shortening the name.)
+These monks are credited with mixing the ground cocoa with sugar and creating a hot cocoa-like drink similar to the “xocolatl" or “chocolatl" first enjoyed by the ancient Aztec and Mayan civilizations, he says.

 The drink these Cistercian monks created grew in popularity among the wealthy and began to spread throughout Europe.
 However, it wasn't for everyone.
 The drink was costly and getting it was hard, Gallet adds.
 “Production took place primarily in pharmacies."